 How we can help you

-Radiation therapy involves the use of high-energy radiation therapy to control or kill tumor cells.
+Radiation therapy involves the use of high-energy radiation therapy to control or kill tumour cells.
 It may be used to cure disease, reduce symptoms such as pain, and/or to prevent disease recurrence.
-Radiation therapy is an effective and important part of the management of a range of cancers.
+Radiation therapy is an effective and important part of the management of a range of cancers, it can also be used for non-cancerous diseases.
 It may be given on its own or with other forms of treatment such as chemotherapy or surgery.

 Most modern radiation therapy techniques focus on accurately targeting cancer cells.
 Which means they only affect the part of your body that requires treatment while sparing the normal cells.
 Like having a routine X-ray, radiation therapy is painless.